 If your child misses work due to absence, I will send any missed work home with him/her.
 Good attendance is encouraged as most first grade work is cooperative, teacher-directed, and experiential.

 Each grade level has an assigned door to exit to help with traffic flow, accountability, and safety of students.
-First Graders are dismissed through the front doors by the office at 2:45 (5 minutes before the bell rings).
-If you are picking up your child, please meet him/her in the front office area or directly outside the front doors.
+First Graders are dismissed through the playground doors to the back gate off of Prospect Place at 2:45pm (5 minutes before the bell rings).
+If you are picking up your child, please meet him/her at the back playground gate or on the playground.
 Kids who ride the bus will be escorted to the buses by staff members.
 Kids participating in after-school programs or activities will meet their groups in the lunchroom.
 Please always keep me updated with current information about how your child is getting home after school!

 Money is collected at the beginning of each day and sent to the lunch supervisor.
 Money can also be given directly to the front office.
 If your child orders lunch regularly, parents are encouraged to pay by the month or semester, if possible.
 Free and reduced lunch forms are available at the office.
 Lunch menus are available online: http://mssd14.nutrislice.com

 Each First Grader has his/her own iPad for classroom use.
 Students will use these periodically for specific educational activities, projects, practice, and assessment.
 All iPad use will be carefully directed and monitored, and all iPads are filtered to ensure appropriate content. iPads will remain in the classroom and will not be sent home.

 A note will come home when it is your child’s show and tell day (about once per month).
 In order to feel comfortable speaking in front of others, students should practice what they intend to say about the item being shown.
 Sharing is encouraged to be cerebral and creative so that kids truly learn from the experience.